These terms are commonly used in information about the MySQL Enterprise Monitor product.

 CREATE TABLE and

 The MySQL Enterprise Monitor component that tracks data about MySQL queries and summarizes that data using graphs and tables.
-You interact with it (for example, filtering the displayed queries or selecting a specific time period) using the Query Analyzer tab in the Dashboard.
+You interact with it (for example, filtering the displayed queries or selecting a specific time period) using the Query Analyzer tab in the UI.

-A page within the Dashboard that displays output and controls the options for the Query Analyzer component.
+A page within the UI that displays output and controls the options for the Query Analyzer component.
 See Section 2.6, “The Query Analyzer Tab” for an overview and Chapter 3, Using the Query Analyzer for usage information.

 A set of database features that mirrors the same data across a set of servers.
 Used for reliability in case of server failure, and to speed up queries by dividing the work across servers.
-Because replication involves so many aspects of reliability and performance, it is an important aspect to monitor and has a dedicated Replication tab in the Dashboard.
+Because replication involves so many aspects of reliability and performance, it is an important aspect to monitor and has a dedicated Replication tab in the UI.